soda-research/vitrage/doc/source/install/get_started.rst

 The Root Cause Analysis service consists of the following components:

 ``vitrage-graph`` service
   The main process.
-It holds the in-memory entity graph, the template evaluator, and the different datasources.
+It includes the in-memory entity graph and the template evaluator.
 ``vitrage-notifier`` service
   Used for notifying external systems about Vitrage alarms/state changes.
 It only calls Nova force-down API and Simple Network Management Protocol (SNMP) in the Ocata release.
 ``vitrage-api`` service
   The API layer for Vitrage.
+``vitrage-collector`` service
+  Responsible for retrieving data from the different datasources.
+``vitrage-ml`` service
+  Performs alarm analysis using Machine Learning methods.
+``vitrage-persistor`` service
+  Used to persist the events coming from the datasources in a database.